CFO Atwater Announces Arrests of Two Miami-Dade County Residents for $35 Million in Fraudulent Transactions in ‘Operation Dirty Money’ Scheme

 A Workers’ Compensation Fraud Task Force investigation revealed that a total of $35 million in fraudulent transactions occurred at Diaz Supermarkets, a licensed money service business, owned and operated by Diaz since 2006.
 As a result of the search warrants executed in Miami-Dade County at four Diaz Supermarkets locations and one administrative office, a total of $640,000 was seized in forfeiture along with three vehicles.

-Diaz and Avila-Diaz collectively face up to 95 years in prison if convicted on all counts.
 The Miami-Dade County State Attorney’s office will be prosecuting this case.

 The Office of Financial Regulation assisted the task force by providing financial data support and licensure information and has played an integral part in helping the task force put these criminals behind bars.
 The Miami-Dade County Police Department also assisted with arrests.